Here we've collected questions we are commonly asked about camp.

 What are your protocols for operating safely during the COVID-19 pandemic?

 The safety of our campers, staff, and camp families is always at the forefront of what we do.
 In summers 2020 and 2021, camp families put their trust in us, and through our partnership with them, we safely operated camp.
-Last summer’s Safety Plan can we found here, and we will be updating it for Summer 2022 as circumstances evolve.
+Last summer’s Safety Plan can be found here, and we will be updating it for Summer 2023 as circumstances evolve.
 Please do reach out if you would like to discuss this further, as we know questions around this have a significant impact on decision-making about camp.

 What does non-competitive mean?